Programme syllabus

 5 credits geographic information systems (GIS).

-The specific entry requirements can also be met by someone who has acquired the equivalent knowledge through a corresponding qualification from abroad or in some other way.
+The specific entry requirements stated above can also be met by someone who has obtained equivalent knowledge through a corresponding qualification from abroad, or in some other way.

-For admission to the courses included in the programme, there are specific entry requirements for each course; these are described in the course syllabus.
+There are specific entry requirements for each course included in the programme.
+These are described in the relevant course syllabus.

 Content